maxsonferovante/potiguar-api/README.md

 ## Installation

-Follow the steps below to set up and run the Potiguar API on your local machine.
+Follow the steps below to set up and run the Potiguar API on your local machine .

 ## Start Service